Jaysce/Spaceman/README.md

 <img src="Images/Menu.png" width="auto" height="auto">

-Switching spaces is done by sending a keyboard shortcut to Mission Control using `osascript`.
+Spaceman switches spaces by sending a keyboard shortcut to Mission Control using `osascript`.
 Note that only the first ten spaces will have shortcut keys assigned.
-For other spaces, switching will not be available, and the menu option will be disabled.
+For extra spaces, switching will not be available; the status bar icon will flash if selected, and the menu option will be disabled.

 **For switching to work successfully, the following things need to be configured:**